 While the main focus in this week’s sprawling nation-state hacking contretemps has been on who’s been hacked, and when, and what was breached, and why no one caught it, there has been one but small but crucial security matter that has gotten lost in the tsunami of trouble: these hackers used authentic credentials to move around inside of systems to do their dirty work.
-One of ways that they obtained those authentic credentials to use in the massive federal hack: phishing.
+One of the ways that they obtained those authentic credentials to use in the massive federal hack: phishing.

-Modern Social Engineering Meets Old-Fashioned Simplicity
+Modern Social Engineering Meets Old-Fashioned Guile

 Everyone knows that phishing is the number one threat to every cybersecurity plan.
 An astonishing 90% of incidents that end in a data breach start with a phishing email.
 Cybercriminals of all stripes from small Dark Web gangs to huge nation-state hacking operations rely on phishing as a major component of any hacking operation because it’s cheap, effective, and garners them big rewards.

 That’s why even though the suspected Russian actors involved in this hacking operation were using extremely sophisticated tools and techniques that many experts have never seen before, they didn’t overlook old-fashioned credential theft.
 They knew that the safest way for them to move around undetected inside their target’s systems and continue making incursions in new directions was to do it using authentic credentials.
 So they went for a sure thing to do that in this federal hack: phishing.